mikyge2/mikyge2/README.md

    Software Engineering Student
 ------------------------------------

 I've been learning to code for the past 3 years.
 I'm currently pursuing an undergraduate degree with a major of Computer science at HiLCoE College in Ethiopia.
-Moreover, I'm a student of the ALX Software Engineering Programme.
+Moreover, I'm a Graduate of the ALX Software Engineering Programme.

 * 🌍    I'm based in Addis Ababa, Ethiopia
 * ✉️    You can contact me at [michaelgetuk@yahoo.com](mailto:michaelgetuk@yahoo.com)